Skip to content

 Alert Sequence

-Hazardous materials incident reported at Frank R. Seaver Science Center at UPC.
-Avoid the area while crews respond.
-Updates to follow.
+A hazardous materials incident was reported at Frank R. Seaver Science Center (920 Bloom Walk) at UPC.
+No immediate danger exists.
+Stay away from the area until further notice.

-The hazardous materials incident at Frank R. Seaver Science Center at UPC has concluded.
-University operations have returned to normal.
+The hazardous materials incident at Frank R. Seaver Science Center (920 Bloom Walk) at UPC has concluded.

 CBS Los Angeles quoted this USC statement word-for-word as the all-clear; it explicitly lifts the precaution by saying operations 'returned to normal.'